syedazzaamahmed/syedazzaamahmed/README.md

 # 💫 About Me:
 I am a Data Science enthusiast.
 I hold a BE degree from New Horizon college of Engineering, Bangalore.
+Successfully completed a 32-week Data Science and Machine Learning Bootcamp, which included over 600 hours of coursework, 10 coding assignments, and 3 projects focused on Web Scraping, Exploratory Data Analysis (EDA), and Machine Learning.
 I am motivated by the challenge of understanding data and finding patterns that can be used to improve decision making.
 I am passionate about learning new things and exploring different technologies.
 I am a quick learner and have a great problem solving ability.
 I am looking for a challenging role in a reputed organization where I can utilize my skills and knowledge to the fullest.

 🥇 HackerRank Gold Badge in Python Programming.